 Some compensation packages are negotiable, others aren't.
-One of the best ways to find out is to ask for a meeting to discuss the offer.
-That way you can carefully approach the employer to see what room there is to negotiate a better offer.
+One of the best ways to find out is to ask for a meeting or call to discuss the offer.
+That way, you can carefully approach the employer to see what room there is to negotiate a better offer.

 There are many different reasons for turning down a job offer.
 This simply may not be the right job for you.
 Or, the salary or benefits might not be what you need.
 There's nothing wrong with saying no, though be sure to decline politely.

 In fact, it's better for both you and the employer if you decline the job rather than accepting it and having it not work out.